UweSchmidt/cmdtheline/README.md

 --------

 ###master
-The currently (0.2) stable branch.
+The currently (0.3) stable branch working with ghc-7.10

 ###dev
 Bug fixes and aditions that don't break compatibility with master.